Every Time A Fly Lands Does It Poop

 Recent research has shed more light on the specific behaviors and patterns of fly defecation, revealing some interesting trends and developments.
 Scientists are employing various techniques to study fly behavior, including high-speed video recording, microscopic analysis of fecal matter, and tracking of fly movements in controlled environments.

 Another trend is the development of new methods for controlling fly populations and preventing the spread of diseases.
-These methods range from improved sanitation practices to the use of insecticides and traps.
+Plus, these methods range from improved sanitation practices to the use of insecticides and traps.
 Some researchers are also exploring the use of biological control agents, such as parasitic wasps and predatory flies, to reduce fly populations in a sustainable manner.

 Professional Insights